Edu-2de/JsApiLesson/README.md

 ---

-## Observações
+## Notes

-- Os dados são armazenados apenas em memória (ao reiniciar, tudo é perdido).
+- Data is stored only in memory (everything is lost on restart).
-- O projeto utiliza autenticação JWT apenas para exemplificação.
+- JWT authentication is for demonstration purposes only.
-- Não utilize a chave secreta padrão em produção.
+- Do not use the default secret key in production.
-- Usuários comuns só podem visualizar dados; apenas o admin pode modificar.
+- Regular users can only view data; only the admin can modify it.
-- Para acessar rotas protegidas, sempre envie o token JWT no header.
+- To access protected routes, always send the JWT token in the header.

 ---

 ## .gitignore

-O projeto já inclui um `.gitignore` para evitar versionar arquivos desnecessários como `node_modules`, `logs`, `coverage`, etc.
+The project already includes a `.gitignore` to avoid versioning unnecessary files such as `node_modules`, `logs`, `coverage`, etc.

 ---

-## Licença
+## License

 MIT